Paimon (Genshin Impact): Appearances

-Paimon appears in Genshin Impact, serving as the game's mascot and guide.
-She first appears within the first few minutes of the game, after being rescued from drowning by the player.
+Paimon is Genshin Impacts mascot and guide.
+She first appears within the first few minutes of the game, after being rescued from drowning by the Traveler, the game's protagonist.
 Afterwards, she teaches the player how to play the game.
-She additionally serves as the player's voice, speaking in their stead, while the player seldom speaks lines themselves.
-Her design, personality, and movements were tailored to make it clear to players that she is the player's guide.
+She additionally serves as the Traveler's voice, speaking in their stead, while the Traveler seldom speaks themselves.
+Her design, personality, and movements were tailored to make it clear to players that she is their guide.
 A running gag in the game is that the character is often referred to as "emergency food", something that annoys her significantly.
 This first occurs in the beginning of the game, where the player has the option to refer to her as such.

 Outside of Genshin Impact, the character has been used as the face of the game on social media, with the developers using her as a "spokesperson" and answering questions in-character during the game's release.
 Additionally, emails from miHoYo for game-related promotions as well as in-game correspondence are signed "P.A.I.M.O.N."
 She has additionally been used as the face for online games on miHoYo's websites related to the title, such as Paimon's Starlight Expedition and Mesmerizing Dream at Sea.
-In September 2025, a costume of Paimon that players could equip was added to Among Us.
+In September 2025, a costume of Paimon that players could equip was added to Among Us (2018).

 Promotion and reception

 As the game's mascot, Paimon has been featured extensively in the game's promotional material, being used as the game's icon and having several figures made of her.
-In September 2022, around the 2nd anniversary of Genshin Impact, miHoYo hosted an event called "Giant Paimon's Global Endless Journey", where a giant inflatable of the character went on a tour across the world from Singapore to London, with her journey in London going down the River Thames.
+In September 2022, around the second anniversary of Genshin Impact, miHoYo hosted an event called "Giant Paimon's Global Endless Journey", where a giant inflatable of the character went on a tour across the world from Singapore to London, with her journey in London going down the River Thames.
 Fans who met up at the inflatable during its stops were able to win merchandise, and users of TikTok who posted videos related to the event had the opportunity to win in-game awards.